2nd Corinthians Chapters 6 and 7– John Karmelich

 ii)

-In other words, the
+In other words,

-was not dealing with that sin issue.
+church was not dealing with that sin issue.

 Yes the person "injured" by the sin is an issue as well as the

 one who did the "injury".

-Paul is not ignoring that.
 Paul

+is not ignoring that.
+Paul is saying the

-now they have dealt with the issue.
+dealt with the issue.

 b)

-This gets back to the
+This gets back to

-well so Paul can then go on his "merry way".
+them well so Paul can then go on his "merry way".
 Paul wants to see individuals and churches

 grow in their faith and love for God and for each other.
 Paul is teaching the balance of having love